sergeda/spark_challenge/README.md

 ### How to run
-fill out application.conf and do "sbt run" to run in place or specify path to your config file sbt assembly to package jar for submitting by spark-submit
+fill out application.conf and do "sbt -Dspark.master=local[*] run" to run in place or specify path to your config file sbt assembly to package jar for submitting by spark-submit